biomassives-grails/grails-postcard-site-demo/README.md

-# Twitter Bootstrap Scaffolding
+# Grails Test Backed Postcard Mailer

+This mailer system is a work in progress and is derived from the Twitter Bootstrap Scaffolding project

-This is an experimental Grails project using Twitter Bootstrap for scaffolded views.
+is an experimental Grails project using Twitter Bootstrap for scaffolded views.

 ## Installation